rayray/rayray.github.io/_posts/2016-02-03-two-of-many.md

 title: Tracking Migration Progress with NSMigrationManager and NSEntityMigrationPolicy
 ---

-Several months ago, I needed to make an iOS app perform a manual Core Data migration.
-Because the model was storing images as binary data, we found migrations could take several minutes if there were, say, 200 images stored in 200 objects.
+Several months ago, I needed to perform a manual Core Data migration in an iOS app.
+Because the model stored images as binary data, we found our previous automatic migrations could take several minutes if there were, say, 200 images stored in 200 objects.
 Sounds like a job for Improved UX!

 (There's a side lesson here: don't store images in Core Data.
-Even though the docs state that data larger than 1MB will be stored on the filesystem if you set the `Allows External Storage` flag, it's still much slower compared to storing images directly to disk.
-I'll come back to this in a later post.)
+I'll expand on this a later post.)

 ## So You Want To Show Migration Progress